-We entered into a severance letter agreement with Mr. Schmidtlein on May 26, 2011, which provides for severance benefits upon his termination of employment in connection with a change in control.
+We entered into a severance letter agreement with Mr. Schmidtlein on May 26, 2011, as amended effective June 7, 2013, which provides for severance benefits upon his termination of employment in connection with a change in control.
 The severance letter agreement is for an initial three-year term that is automatically renewed for an additional one-year term thereafter unless either party gives their respective notice of intent not to renew.
 Mr. Schmidtlein's severance letter agreement also provides that he may not compete with our business or solicit any of our customers or employees for one year following his termination of employment for any reason.
 See "Potential Payments upon Termination or Change in Control" for information about our obligations under the severance letter agreement with Mr. Schmidtlein to provide certain payments to him upon his termination of employment in connection with a change in control.

-Employment Agreement with Mr. Kubis
+Employment Agreement, Severance and Release Agreement, and Consulting Agreement with Mr. Kubis

-Mr. Kubis is employed pursuant to an employment agreement dated as of July 1, 2007, as amended.
-The employment agreement is not for a specific term and provides that either party can terminate the agreement at any time, subject to the statutory notice requirement applicable to employers in Switzerland, and generally provides that Mr. Kubis may not compete with our business or solicit any of our employees for at least two years following termination of his employment.
+Through January 7, 2013, Mr. Kubis was employed pursuant to an employment agreement dated as of July 1, 2007, as amended.
+The employment agreement was not for a specific term and provided that either party could terminate the agreement at any time, subject to the statutory notice requirement applicable to employers in Switzerland, and generally provided that Mr. Kubis could not compete with our business or solicit any of our employees for at least two years following termination of his employment.

-Under his employment agreement and contingent upon meeting goals established by the Compensation Committee, Mr. Kubis is entitled to an annual target bonus of up to 60% of his base salary for fiscal year 2012, and 70% of his base salary beginning in fiscal year 2013.
-The employment agreement provides that Mr. Kubis is entitled to:
+Under his employment agreement and contingent upon meeting goals established by the Compensation Committee, Mr. Kubis was entitled to an annual target bonus of up to 70% of his base salary.
+The employment agreement provided that Mr. Kubis was entitled to: